-1.F OUALIFYING
+1.F QUALIFYING:

 To qualify for a record attempt, a vehicle shall exceed the existing record by at least .001 MPH.
 Only one person is allowed in a vehicle during competition.
 The number of qualifying runs allowed each vehicle is unlimited; however, any vehicle or driver considered by the Contest Board to be detrimental to the event may be barred from the course at any time, see Section 1.L.
-All vehicles, except Streamliners, shall exceed 175 MPH in the first timed quarter-mile of the "short" course before competing on the "long" course.
-Vehicles, which have exceeded 175 MPH in the quarter mile trap on the short course, may be timed through the full five miles of the "long" course at the driver's option.
+All vehicles, except Streamliners, shall exceed 175 MPH on the "short" or GPS course before competing on the "long" course.
+Vehicles, which have exceeded 175 MPH on the short course, may be timed through the full five miles of the "long" course at the driver's option.
 A vehicle must qualify for the long course in the SAME class in which it is entered.
 Any vehicle may compete on the "short" course.